Oh, great: NASA says an asteroid is headed our way right before Election Day - KVIA

 On the day before the presidential vote, no less.

-Its diameter is 0.002 km, or about 6.5 feet, according to NASA’s data.
-It was first identified at Palomar Observatory in California in 2018.
+“Asteroid 2018VP1 is very small, approximately 6.5 feet, and poses no threat to Earth.
+If it were to enter our planet’s atmosphere, it would disintegrate due to its extremely small size,” NASA said in a statement.
+“NASA has been directed by Congress to discover 90% of the near-Earth asteroids larger than 140 meters (459 feet) in size and reports on asteroids of any size.”

-NASA says there are three potential impacts, but “based on 21 observations spanning 12.968 days,” the agency has determined the asteroid probably — phew! — won’t have a direct impact, let alone bring Armageddon.
+NASA says that, “based on 21 observations spanning 12.968 days,” the agency has determined the asteroid probably — phew! — won’t have a deep impact, let alone bring Armageddon.

 The chance of it hitting us is just 0.41%, data show.